ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         detailsReply = 0;
     }

-.. rubric:: Fetching Rich Content
-   :name: fetching-rich-content

 Rich content such as images and reviews is retrieved through the manager and then if required assigned to a place.

 .. code:: cpp